Isola delle Correnti | Sunny Desert Islet where Sicily Ends.

 Since 1987the Region Sicily included that site in a plan of Nature Reserve for a very

-interesting presence of vegetation and in some rare examples
+interesting presence of vegetation and some rare examples

 of psammophilus relitte and biocenesis halophile.

-The rest consists in small Mediterranean bushes, a few sea lilies and
+The rest of the natural environment consists in small Mediterranean bushes, a few sea lilies and

 small plants such as wild capers and ruchetta marina, a sort of a marine